NLeSC/guide/nlesc_specific/checklist/checklist_mature.md

-# Checkmatrix for 'eStep friendly' projects.
+# Checkmatrix for software projects.

-Printable check-list -- complete this checklist to ensure your project is eStep-ready.
-If you can tick all boxes on this form, your project should be included as an eStep *Mature* project.
+Printable check-list -- complete this checklist to ensure your project is in good shape.

 ## Version Control